 The action is triggered, if the otp counter of a token has reached the given value.
+The value can either be an exact match or greater ('>100') or less ('<200') then a specified limit.

 The administrator can use this condition to e.g. automatically enroll a new paper token for the user or notify the user that nearly all OTP values of a paper token have been spent.